Medicare Part D Enrollment Periods

 Chad calls his Medicare agent to compare Part D plans, that way in October during the Annual Election Period, Chad can switch his Part D plan.
 Even though Chad will have to wait until January for his coverage to begin, he feels good knowing he will soon have the coverage he needs.

-Medicare Part D SEP
+Special Enrollment Period for Medicare Part D

 Life happens for everyone; Special Enrollment Periods are for when certain situations or events happen in life.
-SEPs give you chances to make changes to your Medicare Part D plan or Medicare Advantage plan.
+SEPs give you chances to make changes to your Part D plan or Medicare Advantage plan.

 Certain events include moving out of your plan’s service area, losing other insurance coverage, leaving or getting a job, moving in or out of a nursing home facility, weather emergencies or major natural disasters.

 There are many situations that could qualify for you for a Special Enrollment Period enrollment.

 Keep in mind, to enroll in a plan you must first meet all Part D eligibility criteria.
 It’s important to talk to an agent to help answer any questions you may have about your situation.